Harshitdubey-github/multi_user_doc_search/README.md

 # Document Q&A System with Gemini

 A multi-user document search and conversational Q&A system using Google's Gemini model.
+Used for chatting with call transcript of earning call for zomato, KRN and Eicher motor.

 ## Setup